1. Policy Statement

 6.8 Inappropriate materials

-XXX will not tolerate inappropriate materials such as pornographic, racist, defamatory or harassing files, pictures, videos or email messages that might cause offence or embarrassment.
+XXX will not tolerate inappropriate materials such as pornographic, racist, defamatory, or harassing files, pictures, videos, or email messages that might cause offense or embarrassment.
 Never store, use, copy or circulate such material on the laptop and steer clear of dubious websites.
-IT staff routinely monitor the network and systems for such materials and track use of the Internet: they will report serious/repeated offenders and any illegal materials directly to management, and disciplinary processes will be initiated.
+IT staff routinely monitor the network and systems for such materials and track the use of the Internet: they will report serious/repeated offenders and any illegal materials directly to management, and disciplinary processes will be initiated.
 If you receive inappropriate material by email or other means, delete it immediately.
 If you accidentally browse to an offensive website, click ‘back’ or close the window straight away.
-If you routinely receive a lot of spam, call IT Help/Service Desk to check your spam settings.
+If you routinely receive a lot of spam, call the IT Help/Service Desk to check your spam settings.